hutajoullach/amazon-chime-api-clone/README.md

 # Node.js, Express & MongoDB Amazon Chime Clone CRUD API

-This Amazon Chime Clone CRUD API uses Node.js, Express and MongoDB for the backend.
+This Amazon Chime Clone CRUD API uses Node.js, Express and MongoDB for the backend server.

 ## How to use